Dentures can cost almost as much as a down payment on a house.

 After you calculate all of the travel and lodging costs, the total you end up spending just to get dentures could easily be more than if you just did the procedure in the United States.
 That’s why it’s important to plan well.
 With good planning and deal-finding, you can save lots of money on your denture.

 Dental schools are both underrated and super affordable ways to get dental care.
+Sometimes you can even get free dental care through them!

 Being a test dummy for dental school undergraduates will get you the biggest discount, and the school you visit may even be hosting postgraduate and staff clinics.

 Locating a dental school that offers big discounts on costs associated with denture is easy (like tooth extractions).
-The trick is finding a school that offers discounts on the actual dentures and the placement procedure.
+The trick is finding a dental school that offers discounts on the actual dentures and the placement procedure.

 It’s possible, but tricky.